webJose/wj.ObjectComparer/README.md

 **NOTE:**  Property maps are *not* bidirectional.
 Just because in the example above a map exists like so MyModel.Id -> MyModelVM.ModelId, the reverse is not true.
 There is no automatic mapping the other way around (MyModelVM.ModelId -> MyModel.Id).

-If you have many data types to scan, it could be better to mark them with the `ScanForPropertyComparisonAttribute` attribute and tell the scanner to scan the assembly(ies) that contains the data types instead of registering the types one by one.
+If you have many data types to scan, it could be better to mark them with the `ScanForPropertyComparisonAttribute` attribute and tell the scanner to scan the assembly(ies) that contain(s) the data types instead of registering the types one by one.

 ```c#
 [ScanForPropertyComparison]